-The phenomenon: The car is total genuine, immaculate condition, 45,000 driven, single owner, Islamabad, etc etc.
+The phenomenon: The car is a totally genuine, immaculate condition, 45,000 driven, single owner, Islamabad, etc.

-The fact: Genuine as far as the papers are concerned, immaculate only when parked, meter reversed, single owner because has been on open letter for a while, present in Islamabad however registered in Quetta.
+The fact: Genuine as far as the papers are concerned, immaculate only when parked, meter reversed, single owner because has been on the open letter for a while, present in Islamabad, however, registered in Quetta.

 One of the key factors in selling a car is deciding that you want to sell it.
 If you’re still contemplating on whether to sell it or not, you should wait until you’re clear in the head.
 Thoughts like ‘If I get 875,000, I’ll sell it, and otherwise I’ll keep it’ will not favor your cause.
 In fact, it harms it by keeping your car on display for long.
 A general phenomenon is – you get the best offers within the first week.
 If your car has been there for over a couple of months, it makes the potential buyers think about the reason for it not been sold for so long.

 As soon as you post an advertisement, you become a seller.
 Politeness is the first principle in selling ethics.
 If you adopt a rude tone, thrash, and threaten any members, you may as well say goodbye to any chances you have at selling your vehicle.
 No one likes to deal with a badmouthed arrogant bighead.

 Tricky business it is then, selling a car online.

 Here is a 10 Tips summary to what you should do while selling a car.

 1- Decide if you really want to sell your car or not.

 2- Know the market value of your car.
 Visit a few showrooms to get your car priced.
 Generally, dealers will quote you about 8-10% lesser than they will ask for a similar vehicle.

 3- Price your car correctly.
 Leave a margin for bargaining.
 2.5-3% margin is reasonable enough to keep your price in competition without making you look stubborn and inflexible.